kzamanbd/browser-terminal/README.md

-# 📝 Web SSH Client using ssh2, socket.io, xterm.js, and express
+# 📝 Web SSH Client

 This is a simple web ssh terminal app that allows you to connect to a remote server via ssh and execute commands.
+Using ssh2, socket.io, xterm.js, and express.

 ## Features